 identification\abstract some descriptive text about the service identification\keywords comma delimited list of keywords about the service identification\keywords\type keyword type as per the ISO 19115 MD\KeywordTypeCode codelist).
+Accepted values are discipline, temporal, place, theme, stratum identification\fees fees associated with the service identification\accessconstraints access constraints associated with the service provider\name the name of the service provider provider\url the URL of the service provider contact\name the name of the provider contact contact\position the position title of the provider contact contact\address the address of the provider contact contact\city the city of the provider contact contact\stateorprovince the province or territory of the provider contact contact\postalcode the postal code of the provider contact contact\country the country of the provider contact contact\phone the phone number of the provider contact contact\fax the facsimile number of the provider contact contact\email the email address of the provider contact contact\url the URL to more information about the provider contact contact\hours the hours of service to contact the provider url the URL of the WPS service endpoint

-Accepted values are discipline, temporal, place, theme, stratum identification fees fees associated with the service identification\accessconstraints access constraints associated with the service provider\name the name of the service provider provider\url the URL of the service provider contact\name the name of the provider contact contact\position the position title of the provider contact contact\address the address of the provider contact contact\city the city of the provider contact contact\stateorprovince the province or territory of the provider contact contact\postalcode the postal code of the provider contact contact\country the country of the provider contact contact\phone the phone number of the provider contact contact\fax the facsimile number of the provider contact contact\email the email address of the provider contact contact\url the URL to more information about the provider contact contact\hours the hours of service to contact the provider contact instructions the how to contact the provider contact contact\role the role of the provider contact as per the ISO 19115 CI\RoleCode codelist).
-Accepted values are author, processor, publisher, custodian, pointOfContact, distributor, user, resourceProvider, originator, owner, principalInvestigator url the URL of the WPS service endpoint language the ISO 639-1 language and ISO 3166-1 alpha2 country code of the service (e.g. en-CA, fr-CA, en-US)
+- contact\instructions the how to contact the provider contact - contact\role the role of the provider contact as per the ISO 19115 CI\RoleCode codelist).
+Accepted values are author, processor, publisher, custodian, pointOfContact, distributor, user, resourceProvider, originator, owner, principalInvestigator